๐Ÿ•ต๏ธCrime and Human Development

 Why This Matters

 These theorists also represent the evolution of criminological thought from biological determinism to developmental criminology.
 You're being tested on your ability to trace how the field moved from Lombroso's "born criminal" concept to modern life-course perspectives that examine how risk factors accumulate over time.
-Don't just memorize what each theorist said—know which paradigm they represent and how their ideas connect to intervention strategies.
+Don't just memorize what each theorist said.
+Know which paradigm they represent and how their ideas connect to intervention strategies.
 If an FRQ asks you to design a prevention program, you'll need to match the right theoretical framework to the right approach.

 Biological and Positivist Foundations

 The earliest scientific approaches to criminology looked for observable, measurable differences between criminals and non-criminals.
-These theories assumed that criminal behavior could be predicted—and potentially prevented—by identifying biological markers.
+These theories assumed that criminal behavior could be predicted, and potentially prevented, by identifying biological markers.

 Cesare Lombroso

-• Father of modern criminology—introduced the "born criminal" concept, arguing that criminality is inherited rather than chosen
+• Father of modern criminology: introduced the "born criminal" concept, arguing that criminality is inherited rather than chosen

-• Legacy for biological theories—though largely discredited, his positivist approach opened the door for later research on genetics, neuroscience, and biosocial interactions
+• Legacy for biological theories: his specific claims about physical markers have been thoroughly discredited, but his positivist approach (applying the scientific method to crime) opened the door for later research on genetics, neuroscience, and biosocial interactions

 Social Learning Perspectives

-These theorists argue that criminal behavior is acquired through interaction with others—it's learned, not inherited or forced by structural conditions.
+These theorists argue that criminal behavior is acquired through interaction with others.
+It's learned, not inherited or forced by structural conditions.
 The key mechanism is exposure to definitions, reinforcement, and models that favor law violation.

 Edwin Sutherland